nyxxxie/serenity/CONTRIBUTING.md

 Make all your changes in a new branch.

 ## Bug patching
+A good way to contribute and get familiar with spade's internals is to investigate and patch bugs.
+Contribute bug patches just as you would contribute any other code, but please also include a unit test to test for the bug in question.
+When a bug is submitted to the issue tracker, it will be rated and assigned if applicable.
+Before you start your patch, ensure there are no [wip] pull requests opne for that bug and that no one is assigned to it.

 ## Feature requests
 If you have an idea for a feature you would like to see in spade or would like